MckinleyX/mckinleyx.github.io/_pages/about.md

 title: "About"
 ---

 Hello!
-I'm Mckinley, currently a high schooler.
+I'm Mckinley, and this is my personal website.

-This website is still a work-in-progress.
+You can find my dotfiles [here](https://github.com/MckinleyX/dotfiles).